Index News Docs Issues Source

 I can’t select/copy text with my mouse?

 Right click -> select text, then right click -> copy selection.
+(You can also double click and drag the mouse to the left/right to select.)

 If Chawan complains about xsel, either install it or edit external.copy-cmd and external.paste-cmd to your liking.